bharat6174/WhatsApp_Chat_Analyser/README.md

 # WhatsApp_Chat_Analyser
-WhatsApp chat aalyser is a web-app that visualizes the exported group or personal chat of the users to get a look in the user activity.
+WhatsApp chat analyser is a web-app that visualizes the exported group or personal chat of the users to get a look in the user activity.

 This is the link for the screen recording of the project deployed locally on my system: